khalid-hussain/shaheen/chap16.md

 Badr bin Mughira said, "And for this jihad you will have to pledge again at the holy hand of Abu Abdullah."

-Moosa replied in a state of concern, "I have come to you for Granada not for Abu Abdullah.
+Musa replied in a state of concern, "I have come to you for Granada not for Abu Abdullah.
 Maybe I have some misunderstanding regarding the people of Granada but I have no misunderstanding about you.
 Even if I had not come here, even then you would have come to the aid of the people of Granada."

 Badr bin Mughira remained silent for a moment then got up towards the window and started peeping outside.
-His back was towards Moosa.
+His back was towards Musa.

-Moosa said, "Had I not known that given the circumstances we were able to defend the four walls of Granada, then, I would have joined the ranks of your mujahideen as an ordinary soldier but I am sure that with your help we can win this war.
+Musa said, "Had I not known that given the circumstances we were able to defend the four walls of Granada, then, I would have joined the ranks of your mujahideen as an ordinary soldier but I am sure that with your help we can win this war.
 Even now, more than one hundred thousand volunteers can be recruited in Granada."

-Suddenly, Badr bin Mughira turned around, looked Moosa and said, "Moosa!
+Suddenly, Badr bin Mughira turned around, looked Musa and said, "Musa!
 You know very well that I will not hesitate to offer the biggest sacrifice to save Granada but the past events have compelled me to think whether we can save Granada.
 Whether our past sacrifices for Granada could be of any use?
 And even